Budget Information

 Contrary to popular belief, the NYS property tax cap does not cap tax increases at 2%.
 Instead, schools must use a state formula each year to determine how much they can increase their tax levies by without having to seek a higher percentage of voter approval for the budget.
 This threshold may be different each year and must be determined by the District and submitted to the state by March 1st.

-If the year-to-year increase of the District’s tax levy (portion of the school budget funded by property tax) is at or below the number determined by the cap, a simple majority (50% + 1) of voter approval is needed to pass the budget.
+If the year-to-year increase of the District’s tax levy is at or below the number determined by the cap, a simple majority (50% + 1) of voter approval is needed to pass the budget.
 If the budget proposal carries a tax levy increase above the cap, a super majority (60%) of voter approval is needed for the budget to pass.
 More information on the NYS Property Tax Cap is available on the NY State Education Department Website.

 What is a Tax Levy?

-The tax levy is the dollar amount that is raised by annual property tax to fund the budget.
-It provides a portion of the total funding for the budget; the other major source of funding comes from state aid.
+The tax levy is the total dollar amount that is raised by annual property tax to fund the budget.
+It provides a major portion of the funding for the budget; the other major source of funding comes from state aid.

 Voter Qualifications